pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

 ### <a id="control-desired-namespaces"></a>Control the `desired-namespaces` ConfigMap with GitOps

 You can maintain the [`desired-namespaces`](about.hbs.md#desired-ns-configmap) ConfigMap in your Git repository instead of using the [controller](about.hbs.md#nsp-controller).
-You can use different GitOps tools to override the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) in the tap-namespace-provisioning namespace.
-If the [controller](about.hbs.md#nsp-controller) is installed as part of the package, when it reconciles, it removes all namespaces that are not properly labeled with the [`namespace_selector`](install.hbs.md#customized-install) specified in the tap values (Default label selector is **`apps.tanzu.vmware.com/tap-ns=""`**).
+You can use the GitOps tool of your choice to override the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) in the `tap-namespace-provisioning` namespace.

 #### Prerequisites

 - The Namespace Provisioner package is installed and successfully reconciled.
-- [`controller`](install.hbs.md#customized-installation) is set to “false”.
+- [`controller`](install.hbs.md#customized-installation) must be set to “false”.
+  - **Note** If the [controller](about.hbs.md#nsp-controller) is set to "true", it will overwrite the declarative desired state configured in your GitOps repository.
 - The registry-credentials secret referred by the Tanzu Build Service is added to `tap-install.yaml` and exported to all namespaces.
-If you don’t want to export this secret to all namespaces for any reason, you will have to go through an additional step to create this secret in the namespace.
+If you don’t want to export this secret to all namespaces for any reason, you must complete an additional step to create this secret in the namespace.

-Use the following snippet as a reference for the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) that you can put on your
+Use the following snippet as a reference for the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) that you can put on your Git repository.
-Git repository.
 Desired-namespaces.yaml ([Link to sample repo file](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/namespace-provisioner-gitops-examples/desired-namespaces/gitops-managed-desired-namespaces.yaml))

 ```yaml